Disability Access Audits

 What Is An Access Audit?

-An Access Audit is also known as a Disability Discrimination Act Audit or Disabled Access Audit ( DDA audit).
+An Access Audit is also known as a Equality Act Audit or Disabled Access Audit (DDA audit).
 The Audit involves conducting a comprehensive inspection and assessment of:

 An Access Audit report can then be made on the accessibility of a particular building, environment or organisation against best-practice standards to benchmark its accessibility for disabled people.
 An Access Audit is ideal for a business seeking to make positive changes to improve its disability access rating on its facilities.